Skip to main content

 5 Timber Certifications Explained

 Certification schemes help verify that timber comes from responsibly managed forests.
 While certification does not guarantee perfection, it provides an independent framework for environmental and social standards.
+Think of it as a useful filter — not a flawless guarantee, but far better than buying with no information at all.
+It's a bit like an MOT on a car: it doesn't mean everything is perfect, but it confirms someone qualified has checked the important bits.

 Major Timber Certification Schemes